Considering a data centre audit or assessment?

 - – Access for the disabled policy

 Capitoline has introduced a Data Centre audit and assessment service called DC Worksafe (Trade Mark) which meets the audit and assessment requirements of the major Standards and Regulations relating to workplace occupational health.
+It offers;

 - 1. An on-site physical audit of the site and inspection report covering all the major data centre related health and safety hazards

 - 2. An inspection of the existing health and safety documentation, policies and procedures to identify any omissions or issues that need to be addressed